advisorwebsites/drupal-edu/README.md

 - Turn on apache and mariadb: `brew services start httpd && brew services start mariadb`

 - Replace your Apache config (httpd.conf with the one attached to this repo.
 (Find my name "lucasrasmussen" and replace with your own user folder (and location if preferred).
+Might be at `/usr/local/etc/httpd/httpd.conf` but the install command will tell you.

 - Restart Apache to take into account the new config: `brew services restart httpd && brew services restart mariadb`